 Who Is Dream Feeding Suitable For?

-Why not before 6 weeks?
+Why not in the earliest newborn weeks?
 Newborns have unpredictable sleep patterns and very small stomachs.
-They eat so frequently that an extra feeding rarely makes a noticeable difference.
+They often need frequent responsive feeds, so an extra scheduled feed may not change much.

 Note: Dream feeding does not work for every baby.
 Some sleep better without it.
 That is completely normal.
 Try it for 5-7 days before making up your mind.